cabal-club/cable/readme.md

 2. Not considered in scope are actors capable of deriving an ED25519 private key from the public key via brute force, which would break data integrity and permit data insertion/deletion/modification of the compromised user's posts.

+3. Also not considered are attacks that stem from how cable data ends up being stored locally.
+For example, an attacker with access to the user's machine being able to access their stored private key or chat history on disk.

 ### 7.2 In-scope Threats
 How ever the handshake protocol ends up working, it remains possible that an unintended attacker may end up forming network connections with members of a private cabal (either through the cabal key being leaked via machine theft or poor operational security by its members).
 As such, this document considers it an in-scope threat to have an attacker's machine be able to pose as a legitimate member and communicate with others using this wire protocol.